ibm-cloud-docs/power-iaas/at-events.md

 {:deprecated: .deprecated}
 {:external: target="_blank" .external}

-# Power Systems Virtual Servers activity tracker events
+# Activity tracker events
 {: #at-events}

-As a security officer, auditor, or manager, you can use the **Activity Tracker** service to track how users and applications interact with {{site.data.keyword.powerSysFull}} in the {{site.data.keyword.cloud}}.
+As a security officer, auditor, or manager, you can use the **Activity Tracker** service to track how users and applications interact with your {{site.data.keyword.powerSysFull}}.
 {: shortdesc}

-{{site.data.keyword.at_full_notm}} records user-initiated activities that change the state of a service in {{site.data.keyword.cloud_notm}}.
-You can use this service to investigate abnormal activity and critical actions and to comply with regulatory audit requirements.
-In addition, you can be alerted about actions as they happen.
+The {{site.data.keyword.at_full_notm}} records user-initiated activities that change the state of a service in the {{site.data.keyword.cloud_notm}}.
+You can use this service to alert you of abnormal activity and to comply with regulatory audit requirements.
 The events that are collected comply with the Cloud Auditing Data Federation (CADF) standard.
-For more information, see[Learn more](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-getting-started#getting-started).
+For more information, see [IBM Cloud Activity Tracker with LogDNA](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-getting-started#getting-started).

 ## List of events: Read
 {: #at-actions-read}